-This excellent plan covers the 2 highest risk areas of their healthcare needs as they age.
+This plan covers the 2 highest risk areas of their healthcare needs as they age.
 It will cover all in-hospital care, as well as PMBs.

 Yes, you pay what you are currently paying – nothing more.

-BUT, I do need to be appointed as your broker, as this gives me and my team access to your problems.
+I do need to be appointed as your broker, as this gives me and my team access to your problems.

 In a couple of days, I will confirm acceptance and we can quickly get onto your concerns.